swagathushetty/inventory-manager/readme.md

 # Inventory manager manual v1.0

+>This project was built for an interview process

 ### requirements

 To run the app you require Node to be installed in your machine